he50/research-bay/SOLUTION.md

 #### Please clearly describe the challenge you are looking to solve with technology and how this solution addresses the challenge at hand.
 (max 500 chars)

+Our university offers thousands of research opportunities, however, many students are unaware that these opportunities exist.
+Currently, there is no standardized way of discovering and pursuing research with professors.
+Research Bay aims to provide a platform for UIUC students to discover research opportunities and for professors to discover talent.
+It offers a streamlined, one-stop-shop solution for students and professors through personalized profiles, research postings coupled with a search/recommendation system.

 ---

 #### Walk us through the steps you took to test your solution.